Matthews Emerging Markets Small Companies Fund

 Contributors and Detractors

-For the quarter ended June 30, 2025, the Matthews Emerging Markets Small Companies Fund returned 14.56%, (Investor Class) and 14.67% (Institutional Class) while its benchmark, the MSCI Emerging Markets Small Cap Index, returned 17.33% over the same period.
+For the year ended December 31, 2025, the Matthews Emerging Markets Small Companies Fund returned 13.57%, (Investor Class) and 13.76% (Institutional Class) while its benchmark, the MSCI Emerging Markets Small Cap Index, returned 19.09% over the same period.

-On a country basis, the top three contributors to relative performance were Taiwan and Brazil due to stock selection and Saudi Arabia due to an underweight allocation.
-The top three detractors were China/Hong Kong and South Korea due to stock selection and Vietnam due to an off-benchmark allocation.
+On a country basis, the top three contributors to relative performance were India and Taiwan due to stock selection and Saudi Arabia due to an underweight allocation.
+The top three detractors were China/Hong Kong, South Korea and Poland due to stock selection.

 Outlook